About: Courtney Searcy

 Writer | Photographer

 Courtney Searcy likes to design things, take pictures, and write words that tell good stories about their community.
 Jackson became home after she graduated from Union University in 2014, where she studied Graphic Design and Journalism.
-She currently works as a graphic design specialist at Union while continuing to make paper goods on the side via her business Fine Company.
+She currently works as marketing manager at TLM Associates while continuing to make paper goods on the side via her business Fine Company.
 She thinks the best things in life are porch swings, brunch, art, music, and friends to share it all with.

 Check out Courtney's latest contributions to Our Jackson Home:

 When I think about the vocation of a photographer, I think of the words of Simone Weil, saying that “Attention is the rarest and purest form of generosity.”
 Paying attention is what gets most photographers into their profession.
 They pay attention and capture a moment and then linger in the darkroom, spending hours waiting to see an image develop from the blank white of a sheet of photo paper, the details slowly emerging in a chemical bath.

 In his essay collection Heretics, G.K.
 Chesterton extols, “Once men sang around a table together in chorus.
 Now one man sings alone, for the absurd reason he can sing better.”
 In other words, as our scientific age has grown in competency and achievement we have become isolated from the rootedness which gave rise to our confidence in the first place—experts in everything but being human.
 Can there be any question this is more true today than when Chesterton wrote almost a century ago?